 - Impaired healing of skin and wounds

-Just remember, you are doing this to improve your physical appearance and self-confidence!
+Just remember, you are considering plastic surgery to improve your appearance and self-confidence.
 If you have a complication and a part of your tissue dies, the resulting problem will be difficult, if not impossible to repair.
-You’ve made the first step to improving your quality of life, don’t jeopardise your surgery and risk causing serious damage to yourself.
-Quit now while you have the perfect incentive too!
+It’s simply not worth jeopardising the ‘new you’ or your wellbeing by smoking or vaping in the lead up to, and following your procedure.
+Why not quit now while you have the perfect incentive to do so?

 Disclaimer: Please note any information provided should be used only as an information guide and not CosMediTour giving advice.
 Please ensure you do your own valid surgery research and seek advice from a general practitioner to enable you to be fully informed about surgery.